From Stretcher to Dashboard: The Trauma Patient as a Data Source

 About the Author

-Mike Wright is the author of Transform! — a guide to leading digital change successfully, drawing on over two decades of research into technology transformation programmes across sectors.
-He will be speaking at Frontline Innovation: Medical Evacuation on 26 May 2026.
+Mike Wright is the author of “Transform!” — a guide to leading digital change successfully, drawing on over two decades of research into technology transformation across sectors.

 Pre-Hospital Data Digital Transformation Trauma Systems Digital Twins AI in Health Transform!